 Further, the county attorney “must exercise sound discretion in the performance of his or her functions.”
 ABA Standards 3-1.2(b), at 4.
 As an administrator of justice, the county attorney has significant power, and with it, must use appropriate restraint.
 The county attorney has a duty to “seek justice, not merely convict.”
 Id.
 3-1.2(c), at 4.

 What public purpose was served by prosecuting a pregnant mother of three?
 She hadn't used false papers to steal from anyone.
 She was just trying to hold down a job.
 It looks like Ostergren was trying to bolster an image as a tough guy on immigration in a community with a high percentage of Latino residents.

-I’ll be interested to see whether this case comes up during Ostergren’s interview.
+I'll be interested to see whether this case comes up during Ostergren's interview.
 Wiggins has an ex officio role on the State Judicial Nominating Commission as the second most senior justice on the high court.
-He will participate in the interviews but will not vote on the list of finalists to recommend to the governor.

 8. One prosecuted a case that led to an unusual defeat in the Iowa Court of Appeals.

 Ostergren charged former West Liberty city manager Chris Ward with felonious misconduct in office and third-degree fraudulent practices because Ward had charged utility customers "a rate prescribed by a 1998 ordinance rather than a 2007 ordinance."